Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Physical properties

 \section{Physical properties}

 As noted above, some of the FeCrAs crystals grown by the method used here contained Sn-rich inclusions.
 Evidence suggesting this was initially seen in electrical resistance measurements, which showed widely varying temperature dependence among samples.
 Three examples are show in Figure \ref{fig:Sn-core}, from crystals grown by cooling in a pure Sn flux at 3.3 \degC\ per hour.
 The main panel shows the resistances normalized to their values at 300\,K. The behaviors range from non-metallic (an overall weak increase upon cooling), to metallic (decreasing linearly on cooling over much of the temperature range with a small residual resistance).
 An intermediate example is also shown.
 Notably, the metallic response is correlated with a sharp decrease upon cooling below about 4\,K, the superconducting transition temperature of Sn (Fig. \ref{fig:Sn-core} upper insets).
 A crystal with a metallic resistance curve was broken to examine its cross section in an SEM.
 The image is shown in the lower inset of Figure \ref{fig:Sn-core}.
-Indeed a Sn-rich filament, appearing brighter than the bulk of the crystal in the backscatter image, was observed at the core of the needlelike crystals.
+Indeed a Sn-rich core, appearing brighter than the bulk of the crystal in the backscatter image, was observed inside the needlelike crystal.

-The presence of this Sn core seemed to be more common in the crystals with the most extreme aspect ratios, suggesting the presence of the core shell structure facilitated rapid growth along the c direction, or vice versa.
+The presence of this Sn core seemed to be more common in the crystals with the most extreme aspect ratios, suggesting the presence of the core shell structure facilitated rapid growth along the \textit{c} direction, or vice versa.
 For comparison with these results, three additional growth conditions were explored, as described in the previous section.
 Resistance measurements were performed on several crystals from these modified growths.
-The statistics are limited, but it seemed that in terms of the prevalence of flux-rich cores the faster growth rate in the pure Sn flux was similar to the slower rate, the addition of Pb to the flux exacerbated the issue, and the addition of Sb to the flux improved the odds of finding good crystals.
-All of the data shown in the figures that follow were collected on crystals that had no evidence of these flux-rich cores as confirmed by R(T) measurements.
+The statistics are limited, but it seemed that in terms of the prevalence of flux-rich cores the faster cooling rate in the pure Sn flux was similar to the slower rate, the addition of Pb to the flux exacerbated the issue, and the addition of Sb to the flux improved the odds of finding good crystals.
+All of the data shown in the figures that follow were collected on crystals grown from a pure Sn flux cooled at 3.3 \degC\ per hour and that had no evidence of flux-rich cores as confirmed by R(T) measurements.